Bathroom Wall Panels β Frequently Asked Questions

 Mould, damp and ventilation

-Panels cannot remove the cause of mould by themselves, but they do help.
-PVC bathroom wall panels have a non porous surface so condensation sits on the face of the panel rather than soaking in.
-This makes it much easier to wipe away moisture and residue before mould has a chance to grow.
+Panels do not remove the cause of mould on their own, but they do help.
+PVC bathroom wall panels have a non porous surface, so condensation sits on the face of the panel rather than soaking in.

 Waterproofing and performance